 Copyright: stocking / 123RF Stock Photo

 We all know that the cost of food is rising, and as it does, you may find it harder and harder to stretch your food budget.
 But worry not.
 There are still plenty of tips and tricks that savvy shoppers are using in order to feed their family for less.
 This doesn’t mean you need to sacrifice and eat beans every night either.
 You can still enjoy healthy and well rounded meals while sticking to a tight, okay, very tight, budget!
 Take a look below for some super tips on how to feed your family on $50 a week.
 For these tips, I am basing it off my family of five.
-I shop at the Military Commissary and Walmart.
+I shop at the Military Commissary with their FREE Curbside To Go grocery pickup now!

 First, let’s take a look at five tips that can help you shave those grocery costs right from the start.
 These are tips you can utilize on a weekly basis to help keep your costs low and show you exactly how to feed a family on $50 a week!